dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1713: Economic contributions by businesses are significant.
+### T1713: They generate jobs, drive innovation, and enhance prosperity.

 |Support|
 |---|